A common budgeting mistake is focusing too much attention on time-consuming activities that don’t significantly improve your financial situation.

 Especially after retirement.

-I've generally found that the earlier in life people start saving, the easier it is.
+The earlier in life people start saving, the easier it is.

 That's thanks to the magic of compound interest, which cause your investments to grow over time.

-Reduce your housing costs.
 Getting a roommate can help cut your mortgage or rent in half.

 If your house is really large and you have tons of extra space, consider whether it would make sense to downsize.